 Hua Ming received his Ph.D degree in Computer Science and a Postdoctoral Fellowship both from Iowa State University, under the supervision of Prof.Carl K. Chang.
-In Aug 2014 he joined Oakland University where he is now an Associate Professor and Interim Chair of Computer Science and Engineering Department.
+In Aug 2014 he joined Oakland University where he was an Assistant Professor, and then an Associate Professor, Interim Department Chair of Computer Science & Engineering.
+Since August 2024, Hua has been with the University of Michigan-Flint, College of Innovation & Technology (CIT).

 Hua is really proud to have the chance of working with some of the best graduate (PhD and MS) as well as undergrad research assistants at Oakland University.
 Hua's funded (as PI) research projects include: